Ildiar25/dephokey/README.md

 _\*how to use this app\*_

 ## Installation Guide
-First ensure you have Python v.3.11.5 or superior, Git v.2.45.1 or superior & Docker v28.0.1 or superior installed on your computer.
+First ensure you have Python v.3.11.5 or superior, Git v.2.45.1 or superior and Docker v28.0.1 or superior installed on your computer (notice Docker is not essential for app, it just allows to work with emails).
 You can download it from these urls:

 [![Static Badge](https://img.shields.io/badge/Python-Download-blue)](https://www.python.org/downloads/)